 8. Is it a good idea to let my pet have at least one litter?

 No, there is no advantage to letting your pet have one litter.
 However there are plenty of advantages to having you pet spayed or neutered.
 These advantages include decreasing the chances of breast tumors later in life, decreasing the chance of cystic ovaries and uterine infections later in life, decreasing the desire to roam the neighborhood, decreasing the incidence of prostate cancer later in life, helping prevent spraying and marking, and also decreases the surplus of unwanted puppies and kittens.

 9. Do you board pets?

-Yes, we do boarding for our clients.
+Yes, we offer boarding for our patients.
 Your cat must be up to date on all vaccines unless the veterinarian has diagnosed your cat with a condition that the vaccines would interfere with the process.
 Please see our Boarding Policy under Forms.

 10. Do you have someone stay overnight with the cats in hospital?

-11. Does my indoor only cat need to be on Heartworm Prevention?
+11. Does my indoor only cat need to be on Flea and Heartworm Prevention?